 Good citizenship means demonstrating a positive attitude, having respect for oneself, for others and for the community.
 The school will restrict or revoke a student's extracurricular eligibility if the student violates expected standards of behavior.
-In addition, students who violate Education Code 48900 (c) which deals with controlled substances such as alcohol and other drugs, or who violate other provisions of Education Code Section 48900 and receive a school suspension of five days, or who habitually disrupt school activities, will be restricted from extracurricular privileges as follows:
+In addition, students who violate Education Code 48900 (c) which deals with controlled substances such as alcohol and other drugs, or who violate other provisions of Education Code Section 48900 and receive a school suspension of five days, or who habitually disrupts school activities, will be restricted from extracurricular privileges as follows:

-Grades 9 - 12: Restriction for a period of 45 days, including the five days of suspension, followed by 30 days of restriction from all activities and then a 10 day reintegration period during which time the student may return to the team or activity for practice, but not for competition; students who return to their activity are subject to the coach's discretion for their assignment.

-Students will not participate in an extra or co curricular event if the following occur:
+Grades 9 - 12: Restriction for a period of 30 days, including the five days of suspension, followed by 15 days of restriction from all activities and then a 10 day reintegration period during which time the student may return to the team or activity for practice, but not for competition; students who return to their activity are subject to the coach's discretion for their assignment.
+Students will not participate in an extra or co-curricular event if the following occur:

-- 1) Student did not attend a full day of school on the day of the event (or the preceding day if the event is on a non-school day) unless the excused absence was for a doctor's appointment or funeral or the absence had received prior approval from the principal - 2) Suspended from school during the day of the event - 3) Assigned detentions or in-house suspensions are not completed prior to the event - 4) Weekly progress reports from teachers are marked unsatisfactory prior to the event
+- 1) Student did not attend a full day of school on the day of the event (or the preceding day if the event is on a non-school day) unless the excused absence was for a doctor's appointment or funeral or the absence had received prior approval from the principal.
+A full day means attending each class and no tardies exceeding 30 minutes. - 2) Suspended from school during the day of the event - 3) Assigned detentions or in-house suspensions are not completed prior to the event - 4) Weekly progress reports from teachers are marked unsatisfactory prior to the event